RoqueNight/Reverse-Shell-TTY-Cheat-Sheet/README.md

 # Reverse-Shell-TTY-Cheat-Sheet
-Simple TTY cheat sheet for shell stabilization Prevents you from nerving your reverse shells and adds proper shell functionality
+Simple TTY cheat sheet for shell stabilization Prevents you from killing your reverse shells and adds proper shell functionality

 - Python
 - Script